HafizahIlma/ridge-vs-lasso/QUIZ_IT.md

 <br>

-7. Which of the following statements is true about Ridge and Lasso Regression
+7. Which of the following statements is true about Ridge and Lasso Regression?
 - [ ] Ridge can make the coefficient exactly 0
 - [ ] Ridge is better than LASSO
 - [ ] LASSO can make the coefficient exactly 0